bwang63/gotm-fabm-memg-biogeochemical-model/README.md

 Download the biogeochemical model code from this repository, rename the folder to be 'memg', and put it under the directory `$GOTM_BASE/extern/fabm/src/models`

 ## Step 3: Making FABM aware of the new biogeochemical model
-Open the master configuration file '$GOTM_BASE/extern/fabm/src/CMakeLists.txt' and add our institude into this file.
+Open the master configuration file '$GOTM_BASE/extern/fabm/src/CMakeLists.txt' and add our institude (MEMG) into this file.
 ```
 # List of contributing institutes that should be included in compilation.
 # When adding new institutes to the source tree, please add them here as well.